jose-villegas/website-hugo/content/post/deferred_voxel_shading.md

 </div>

 ## Voxel Global Illumination
 To calculate the diffuse reflection over a surface point using voxel cone tracing we need its normal vector, albedo and the incoming radiance at that point.
 Since we voxelize the geometry normal vectors and the albedo into 3D textures, all the needed information for the indirect diffuse term is available after calculating the voxel direct illumination.
-In my approach I perform voxel cone tracing per voxel using compute shaders to calculate the first bounce of indirect diffuse at each voxel.
+In our approach I perform voxel cone tracing per voxel using compute shaders to calculate the first bounce of indirect diffuse at each voxel.
 This step is done after the outgoing radiance values from the voxel direct illumination pass are anisotropically filtered.

 For each voxel we use its averaged normal vector to generate a set of cones around the normal oriented hemisphere to calculate the indirect diffuse at the position of the voxel.
 The weighted result from all the cones is then multiplied by the albedo of the voxel and added to the direct illumination value.
 The resulting outgoing radiance for the radiance volume now stores the direct illumination, and the first bounce of indirect diffuse.
 The anisotropic filtering process needs be repeated for the new values.
 This enables us to approximate the second bounce of indirect lighting during the final voxel cone tracing step per pixel.
 This can be extended to support multiple bounces.